- Majors and Minors

 Oregon State University belongs to the Pac-12 Athletic Conference and supports men's athletic teams in football, basketball, baseball, soccer, wrestling, and golf.
 Women's sports include basketball, volleyball, softball, soccer, golf, and gymnastics.
 Students also have the opportunity to participate in numerous intermural and intramural activities.
 In the past few years, for example, department graduate students have formed teams for soccer, volleyball, basketball, and softball.
 The Dixon Recreation Center is a student-supported athletic facility with space for basketball, volleyball, handball, racquetball, swimming, bowling, ping-pong, weight lifting, and aerobic exercise.
 The Stevens Natatorium is a state-of-the-art swimming facility with an eight-lane lap pool, a 14-foot diving well, and a 2,000-gallon spa.

-Preschool.
-OSU operates a child care center on campus for faculty, students and staff.
+Preschool - OSU operates a child care center on campus for chldren of faculty, students, and staff.
 They provide care for infants through kindergarten.
-There are annual registration and education fees and financial aid is available to low-income families.
-More information on OSU's child care center can be obtained by writing to KinderCare, 11th and Adams, Corvallis, OR 97331-1950 or by calling 541-737-4641.
+There are annual registration and education fees, and financial aid is available to low-income families.
+More information on OSU's child care options are available here.

 Auto.
 Corvallis is about 10 miles west of I-5, the major freeway linking Washington, Oregon, and California.
-A four-lane highway extends from the freeway to Corvallis, with plans to widen the highway to the Coast.
+A four-lane highway extends from the freeway to Corvallis.
 Because Corvallis is a small town, traffic congestion is seldom a problem.
 On-campus parking can be purchased by the day or by the year.
 Parking Services.

 Train.
 Amtrak has daily service from Albany (12 miles away).

 Air.
-The Eugene Airport (Mahlon-Sweet Field) is about 45 minutes south of Corvallis and is served by America West, Horizon Air, United, and United Express airlines.
+The Eugene Airport (Mahlon-Sweet Field) is about 45 minutes south of Corvallis and is served by Alaska, Allegiant, Delta, American, and United airlines.
 Portland International Airport is less than a two-hour drive north of Corvallis and is served by all major domestic airlines.
 Many international flights also arrive daily in Portland.

 Employment Opportunities.
 For more than 100 years OSU has been an important employer in the Corvallis area.
-Corvallis is also headquarters for one of the largest environmental engineering consulting firms in the United States, CH2M-Hill, and has a large Hewlett-Packard plant.
-Consequently, there are employment opportunities for spouses.
+Corvallis is also the founding city for one of the largest environmental engineering consulting firms in the United States, CH2M-Hill, and has a large Hewlett-Packard plant.
+Consequently, there are employment opportunities for family members.
 Albany, Eugene-Springfield, and Salem are within an hour's drive of Corvallis and offer a wide range of employment options.
-Students needing employment can look at the campus employment office and want ads in the local newspaper.
+Students needing employment can look at the campus employment office, online, and in want ads in the local newspaper.

-Student housing is available on campus for both single and married students.
-Hawley Hall has a designated section for single graduate students.
+Student housing is available on campus for graduate students.
+Halsell Hall has a designated section for graduate students.
 A nonrefundable application fee is required to reserve a room.
 Several meal plans are available from OSU Food Services.
 Summer housing and meals are also available at an additional charge.
 Room and board rates and further information can be obtained by calling the Department of University Housing and Dining Services at 541-737-4771.

-Orchard Court is a married student apartment complex owned by the University.
-The University owns other apartments, duplexes, and houses adjoining campus.
+Orchard Court is a family student apartment complex owned by the University.
 Orchard Court contains one-, two-, or three-bedroom apartments.
 All apartments can be rented unfurnished or with a basic set of furnishings.
 Each apartment is carpeted and has electric heat.
 Coin-operated washers and dryers are available in the complex.
 Also available is a playground area for children and an area for gardens.
-Water, garbage and basic television cable service is provided.
-The miscellaneous housing ranges in size from one-bedroom apartments to five-bedroom houses.
-Most of this housing is unfurnished and rent does not include utilities.
+Water, garbage, and basic television cable service is provided.

-Generally the waiting time to obtain married student housing is 1-3 years.
+Generally the waiting time to obtain family student housing can be one year or longer.
 Students can be added to the waiting list before arriving in Corvallis, but they must have been admitted to the University.
 Residents cannot have a staff appointment at OSU that is greater than 0.5 FTE.
-Length of a stay in this housing is limited to three years or completion of one degree at OSU, whichever occurs sooner.
-More information can be obtained by writing the Graduate Housing address listed above.
+Length of a stay in this housing may be limited to three years or completion of one degree at OSU, whichever occurs sooner.
+More information can be obtained by contacting University Housing and Dining Services.

 Off-campus housing provides the bulk of housing needs for graduate students in the department.
-Living off campus is generally more expensive than on campus, particularly for married students, but offers greater variety in location and amenities.
+Living off campus is generally more expensive than on campus, particularly for students with families, but offers greater variety in location and amenities.
 As budding economists might expect (or have experienced previously), housing costs are highest close to campus and decline as one moves out of Corvallis.

 Participation in the health insurance program is voluntary for domestic students.
 International students are required to purchase insurance unless they can prove they are covered by insurance in their own country.
 The insurance program provides major medical protection.
 Additional catastrophe insurance is available for a small fee.
 For more information call 541-737-7568.
 See the OSU General Catalog for more information about student health services.
 Student Health Services